 Treating your foreign customers like second class citizens is a dangerous road to follow.
 Especially when you have abundant competition from other international firms and local companies on the ground.
 If your marketing promotions and website fail to inspire and appeal, your competition is just a couple of clicks away.

+It is important to hire the best local SEO expert for the most effective local marketing strategy.
 Not all countries use the same search engines or social media, either.
 So, if you’re planning your campaigns for Google and Facebook in China, you’ll need to change the rules for Baidu and WeChat.2 Use of images in global marketing is crucial.
 Images can be extremely culturally sensitive and will need to be carefully studied per target market.
 What works well in Germany as a perfectly acceptable picture of a family having fun on the beach could be offensive in the Middle East.
 When you invest in quality website localisation and localisation of your marketing materials, you’re investing in greater sales and increased brand awareness.3

 Capturing the Hearts and Minds of Your Target Audience